-Luckily the career break, sabbatical, and the long term travel movement is gaining steam with events like Meet, Plan, Go!.
+Luckily the career break, sabbatical, and the long term travel movement is gaining steam.
 There are plenty of others out there who are challenging that so called dream, and it’s becoming more and more common to take a break from your career to travel.
 It’s just a matter of finding and surrounding yourself with like-minded people.

 Realizing that a RTW trip is not going to ruin your career is one of the first hurdles to overcome.
 Once you start chatting with others who have actually done what it is you want to do, then suddenly it becomes less crazy.
 That so-called crazy idea is transformed into something that just makes sense.